hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/how-tf-works/index.md

 # Lab 1 - Tips

-For the first lab we will have multiple tabs in the Instuqt window:
+For the first lab we will have multiple tabs in the Instruqt window:

 - Code Editor tab - for this lab we will be using Visual Studio Code (VSCode).
 - Terminal Tab - this tab will be used to run our Terraform commands